Duran-FerrerM/Pan-B-cell-methylome/README.md

 ## Data availability
 DNA methylation and gene expression data that support the findings of this study have been deposited at the European Genome-phenome Archive (EGA) under accession number EGAS00001004640.
 Previously published DNA methylation data re-analyzed in this study can be found under accession codes: B cells, EGAS00001001196; ALL, GSE16368, GSE47051, GSE7658515, GSE6922916; MCL, EGAS00001001637, EGAS00001004165; CLL, EGAD00010000871, EGAD00010000948; MM, EGAS00001000841; In vitro B-cell differentiation model of naïve B cells from human primary samples, GSE72498.
 Normalized DNA methylation matrices used for all the analyses in this study are available at: http://resources.idibaps.org/paper/the-proliferative-history-shapes-the-DNA-methylome-of-B-cell-tumors-and-predicts-clinical-outcome.
 Published gene expression datasets can be found under the accession codes: B cells, EGAS00001001197; ALL, GSE47051; MCL, GSE36000; CLL, EGAS00000000092, EGAD00010000254; MM, GSE19784; In vitro B-cell differentiation model of naïve B cells from human primary samples, GSE72498.
 ChIP-seq datasets that were re-analyzed here can be found under the accession codes: GSE109377 (NALM6 ALL cell line, n=1) and EGAS00001000326 (15 normal B cells donors, and 5 MCL, 7 CLL and 4 MM patients) available from Blueprint https://www.blueprint-epigenome.eu/.
-## Citation
-If you use any data or code derived from this study, please cite: https://www.nature.com/articles/s43018-020-00131-2

 ## Contact
 If you have any question, comment or suggestions please contact me at: *maduran@clinic.cat* :-)